vdsm/virtual-dsm/readme.md

     - 'c *:* rwm'
   ```

-### How do I pass through the GPU?
+### How do I enable GPU acceleration?

-  To pass through an Intel or AMD GPU, add the following lines to your compose file:
+  To enable hardware-accelerated graphics using an Intel or AMD GPU, add the following lines to your compose file:

   ```yaml
   environment: